Arsenic poisoning: History

 In post-WW1 Hungary, arsenic extracted by boiling fly paper was used in an estimated 300 murders by the Angel Makers of Nagyrév.

 In imperial China, arsenic trioxide and sulfides were used in murder, as well as for capital punishment for members of the royal family or aristocracy.
 Forensic studies have determined that the Guangxu Emperor (d.
 1908) was murdered by arsenic, most likely ordered by the Empress Dowager Cixi or Generalissimo Yuan Shikai.
 Likewise, in ancient Korea, and particularly in the Joseon Dynasty, arsenic-sulfur compounds had been used as a major ingredient of sayak (사약; 賜藥), which was a poison cocktail used in capital punishment of high-profile political figures and members of the royal family.
 Due to social and political prominence of the condemned, many of these events were well-documented, often in the Annals of Joseon Dynasty; they are sometimes portrayed in historical television miniseries because of their dramatic nature.

+Arsenic-contaminated beer poisoned over 6,000 people in the Manchester area of England in 1900, and is thought to have killed at least 70 victims.

-One of the worst incidents of arsenic poisoning via well water occurred in Bangladesh, which the World Health Organization called the "largest mass poisoning of a population in history" and was recognized as a major public health concern.
+Mass arsenic poisoning due to naturally occurring arsenic in drinking water was first noted by Dr. Abel Ayerza in Córdoba, Argentina in a paper published in 1918.
+One of the worst incidents of arsenic poisoning via well water occurred in Bangladesh with the mass installation of tube wells following Bangladesh's independence in 1971.
+The World Health Organization called this the "largest mass poisoning of a population in history" and was recognized as a major public health concern.
 The contamination in the Ganga-Brahmaputra fluvial plains in India and Padma-Meghna fluvial plains in Bangladesh demonstrated adverse impacts on human health.

+Clare Luce, American ambassador to Italy from 1953 to 1956, suffered from arsenic poisoning.
+Its source was traced to flaking arsenic-laden paint on the ceiling of her bedroom.
+She may also have eaten food contaminated by arsenic in flaking ceiling paint in the embassy dining room.

 Arsenic poisoning from exposure to groundwater is believed to be responsible for the illness experienced by those that witnessed the 2007 Carancas impact event in Peru, as local residents inhaled steam which was contaminated with arsenic, produced from groundwater which boiled from the intense heat and pressure produced by a chondrite meteorite impacting the ground.

+Ground water contaminated by arsenic, as of 2014, "is still poisoning millions of people in Asia".